AbdullahDaGoat/SwitchBackToReddit/Readme.md

 None of the icon images used are mine, I grabbed them from the internet!

 Enjoy using this absolute dogshit of an extension that I made in less than a day and probably has a bunch of bugs that I will have to fix and have a great Reddit browsing experience!

+## Note:

+To anyone contributing, idk if this matters but I accidentally set the main branch as main-actual so when you commit the main branch is now called main-actual just an FYI

+so it becomes "git push -u origin main-actual"

+if you know how to fix that well tell me cause im dumb :D